1. Insulate Your Room

 4. We caulked the entire top of the Roof Edge so the water dripping off the walls won’t slip between the plastic and the wall, and pool up under the floor.

-*Roof Edge is cheap and available in the flashing and roofing sections of all the big box grocery stores.
+*Roof Edge is cheap and available in the flashing and roofing sections of all the big box stores.

 Concrete Slab & Dirt Floors: